envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 Q:: Which of these is true about code scanning?
 (Choose two.)

-a) Code scanning helps finding insecure code patterns which can be missed by manual code review.
+a) Code scanning is a replacement for manual code review.

-b) Code scanning can be integrated into the CI pipeline to find security issues early in the development process.
+b) Code scanning helps finding any leaked credentials in the codebase such as API keys or cloud credentials.

-c) Code scanning is a replacement for manual code review.
+c) Code scanning can be integrated into the CI pipeline to find security issues early in the development process.

-d) Code scanning helps finding any leaked credentials in the codebase such as API keys or cloud credentials.
+d) Code scanning helps finding insecure code patterns which can be missed by manual code review.

 e) Code scanning scans your code to search for all dependencies and their versions to find any vulnerable dependencies.

-A:: **Answer(s):** A, B
+A:: <span style="color: #f800f8">**Answer(s): D, C</span>

 Code scanning helps finding insecure code patterns which can be missed by manual code review.; Code scanning can be integrated into the CI pipeline to find security issues early in the development process.